 - Create a schedule for iteration sessions.

-4 Business Process Improvement Ideas
+4 Business Process Improvement Examples and Idea

 1. Digitizing paper-based documentation

-That’s why document digitization is a powerful way to instantly improve the team’s productivity.
+That’s why document digitization is a powerful way to improve the team’s productivity.
 Here’s how you can get started:

 - Establish a plan for document scanning, prioritizing confidential and relevant data over other types of paperwork.